Absolute configuration: History

 In 1951, Johannes Martin Bijvoet for the first time used in X-ray crystallography the effect of anomalous dispersion, which is now referred to as resonant scattering, to determine absolute configuration.
 The compound investigated was (+)-sodium rubidium tartrate and from its configuration (R,R) it was deduced that the original guess for (+)-glyceraldehyde was correct.

 Despite the tremendous and unique impact on access to molecular structures, X-ray crystallography poses some challenges.
 The process of crystallization of the target molecules is time- and resource-intensive, and can not be applied to relevant systems of interest such as many biomolecules (some proteins are an exception) and in situ catalysts.
-Another important limitation is that the molecule must contain ‘heavy’ atoms (for example, bromine) to enhance the scattering.
-Furthermore, crucial distorsions of the signal arise from the influence of the nearest neighbors in any crystal structure and of solvents used during the crystallization process.
+Another important limitation is that the molecule must contain "heavy" atoms (for example, bromine) to enhance the scattering.
+Furthermore, crucial distortions of the signal arise from the influence of the nearest neighbors in any crystal structure and of solvents used during the crystallization process.

 Just recently, novel techniques have been introduced to directly investigate the absolute configuration of single molecules in gas-phase, usually in combination with ab initio quantum mechanical theoretical calculations, therefore overcoming some of the limitations of the X-ray crystallography.